 Data Analyst Roles And Responsibilities

-There are specific skills required for a data analyst.
-Some common tasks a data analyst must perform include:
+There are specific role and responsibilities required for a data analyst.
+Some skills and common tasks a data analyst must perform include:

 - Mining data